-Endometriosis, a common gynecological disorder, affects an estimated 5.5 million women in North America, making it one of the leading causes of infertility.
+Endometriosis, a common gynecological disorder, affects an estimated 5.5 million women and people with uteruses in North America, making it one of the leading causes of infertility.
 It is a condition where tissue similar to the lining of the uterus is found elsewhere in the body.

 The two most common symptoms of endometriosis are pelvic pain and infertility.
-The pain often correlates to the menstrual cycle, but a woman with endometriosis may also experience pain at other times.
-For many women, the pain of endometriosis is so severe and debilitating that it impacts their everyday lives and activities in significant ways.
+The pain often correlates to the menstrual cycle, but people with endometriosis may also experience pain at other times.
+For many women and people with uteruses, the pain of endometriosis is so severe and debilitating that it impacts their everyday lives and activities in significant ways.
 Others may not find out they have endometriosis until they try to get pregnant.

-Endometriosis may cause scar tissue and adhesions to develop that can distort a woman’s internal anatomy.
+Endometriosis may cause scar tissue and adhesions to develop that can distort the internal anatomy.
 In advanced stages, internal organs may fuse together, causing a condition known as a “frozen pelvis.”
-Most women do not have the disease to this extent.
+It is uncommon to have the disease to this extent.

 What causes endometriosis?